WakaSync

 Best Practices

-• Register once: Call wakaPAC.use(wakaSync) once before creating components.
+• Register once: Call wakaPAC.use(wakaSync) once before creating any components.

 • Use component defaults for shared behavior: Set { http: { retries: 3 } } on components that talk to unreliable endpoints rather than repeating options on every request.